National Heritage Area (1)

 Towpath Trail Funding (2)

 The Towpath Trail Extension Project is primarily funded through the Federal Congestion Mitigation and Air Quality (CMAQ) Program.
 The CMAQ program “was implemented to support surface transportation projects and other related efforts that contribute air quality improvements and provide congestion relief.”
 The CMAQ funds are used for construction and right of way acquisition.

-The CMAQ funds were distributed to the Towpath Trail Extension Project through the Northeast Ohio Areawide Coordinating Agency (NOACA), which provides transportation and environmental planning for greater Cleveland.
-The distribution of CMAQ funds for new projects has changed to a statewide distribution process.
+The CMAQ funds were awarded to the Towpath Trail Extension Project through the Northeast Ohio Areawide Coordinating Agency (NOACA), which provides transportation and environmental planning for greater Cleveland.

 The Towpath Trail Extension Project has also received Federal funding from House/Senate Priority 1688/4639 and House Project No. 3058.
 These funds are used for preliminary and final engineering costs.